-Better Business Bureau is warning renters to be on the lookout for scammers on Craigslist and other online classifieds when searching for a home.
-Phony ads for rental properties across the country are cropping up, and are specifically aimed at stealing money from unsuspecting renters.
+The Better Business Bureau warns renters to look out for scammers on Craigslist and other online classifieds when searching for a home.
+Phony ads for rental properties are cropping up nationwide and are specifically aimed at stealing money from unsuspecting renters.

-More than one-third, or 36 million households in the U.S. currently rent according to the National Low Income Housing Coalition.
-Many prospective renters find homes through online classifieds.
-Sadly, some people who think they have found the perfect home online are being set up by scammers.
+More than one-third — or 36 million households in the U.S. — rent, according to the National Low Income Housing Coalition.
+Many find rentals through online classifieds.
+Unfortunately, some who think they found the perfect home have been set up by scammers.

-Renters typically fall victim to this scam after responding to an online classified for a rental property.
-Victims say they were told by the supposed landlord that they needed to wire as much as $1,400 as a deposit and then they would receive the keys to the rental home.
-When the victims asked if they could check out the property first, the landlords claimed that they were out of the country and could not show the house.
+Victims say they were told by the supposed landlord that they needed to wire as much as $1,400 as a deposit and then they would receive the keys to the rental.
+When victims asked if they could check out the property first, the landlords claimed they were out of the country and could not show the house.

-As a result of this scam, many shocked homeowners have received knocks at their doors by people who were planning to move into their new rental home.
-Often the real homeowners have their house up for sale – not rent - and had pictures posted online that the scammers could steal for their bogus listings.
+As a result, many shocked homeowners have received knocks at their doors by people planning to move into their new rental homes.
+Often the real homeowners have their house up for sale – not rent - and posted pictures online that scammers steal for bogus listings.

-BBB advises renters of the following red flags to look out for:
+Your BBB advises renters to watch for the following red flags:

-• The deal sounds too good to be true.
-Scammers will often list a rental for a very low price to lure in victims.
-Find out how comparable listings are priced, and if the rental comes in suspiciously low, walk away.
+The deal sounds too good to be true.
+Scammers list a rental at a low price to lure victims.
+Search for comparable listings and if the rental you’re interested in comes in suspiciously low, walk away.

-• The landlord asks the renter to wire money through wire transfer services such as Western Union or MoneyGram.
-Money sent via wire transfer service is extremely difficult to retrieve and once the scammers have picked it up; there is little recourse—if any—for getting your money back.
+The landlord asks the renter to wire money through wire transfer services such as Western Union or MoneyGram.
+Money sent via wire transfer service is extremely difficult to retrieve.
+There is little recourse — if any — for getting your money back.